hyperfiddle/electric-fiddle/src/electric_tutorial/forms_from_scratch.md

 !fiddle-ns[](electric-tutorial.forms3b-inline-submit/Forms3b-inline-submit)

 * For this demo, we don't let you fully suppress the buttons (see: `(or (Checkbox show-buttons* :label "show-buttons") ::cqrs/smart)`), but you can just set `:show-buttons` to `false` in your app to make them go away entirely and rely only on the keyboard - which is often what you want!
 (For example, TodoMVC, Slack)

+### Keyboard support

+* Try it above! select the numeric field, `up`/`down`, `enter` to submit, `esc` to discard.
+* Go to the top of the page - toggle the checkbox - esc to discard - space to toggle again - enter in any field to submit form - button turns yellow and disabled.
+* Note: yes, enter in *any* field will submit *all* fields in the form.
+* But - you're actually used to that!
+We use tab to navigate a form, and we use enter to submit it at the end.
+* These are in fact the native browser semantics being exposed, i.e. we didn't implement this behavior!
+We just setup the DOM properly.
+I believe the only think we implemented is to submit when buttons are hidden, i.e. there is no `<button type="submit">` in the form.
+* If you want to prevent premature submit, add validation.

 ### Next up - optimistic updates